 VA Disability Lawyers

 Military veterans deserve the highest degree of honor and respect for the sacrifices they made for our country.
 They also deserve fair disability benefits for their physical, mental and emotional injuries during service.
-At Moore, Hedges & Proffitt, we strive to make sure our veterans can establish new benefits, receive past due benefits, and increase current benefits without encountering time consuming and stressful problems.
+At Moore & Hedges, we strive to make sure our veterans can establish new benefits, receive past due benefits, and increase current benefits without encountering time consuming and stressful problems.

-Whether you served in the Army, Navy, Marines or Air Force, the VA lawyers at Moore, Hedges & Proffitt can help you navigate the VA’s application process and receive the disability benefits you deserve.
+Whether you served in the Army, Navy, Marines or Air Force, the VA lawyers at Moore & Hedges can help you navigate the VA’s application process and receive the disability benefits you deserve.
 If you have been denied benefits, we can guide you through the complex appeals process for disability benefits with personal attention to detailed paperwork, medical proof, and doctors’ reports required by the Department of Veterans Affairs.

 Types of Benefits Available

 The VA provides veterans and their families with various types of benefits.
-The VA lawyers at Moore, Hedges and Proffitt are well-versed regarding all types of disability benefits.
-The most common types of benefits provided by the VA include:
+The VA lawyers at Moore & Hedges are well-versed regarding all types of disability benefits.
+The most common benefit that the attorneys at Moore & Hedges help veterans obtain is Service-Connected Disability Compensation.

 - Post-Traumatic Stress Disorder (PTSD) – PTSD is often experienced by veterans exposed to combat during their time in service.
 It manifests in the form of depression or anxiety and leads to a variety of problems that affect daily life.